 - optional: coarse sugar for sprinkling on crust

 - Make the filling: In a large bowl, stir the cherries, sugar, cornstarch, lemon juice, vanilla, and almond extract together until thoroughly combined.
-Set filling aside in the refrigerator as the oven preheats.
-This gives the filling a chance to rest.
+Cover filling and place in the refrigerator as you roll out the pie dough or for up to 24 hours.

 - Preheat oven to 400°F (204°C).

 - Arrange the lattice: Remove the other disc of chilled pie dough from the refrigerator.
 Roll the dough into a circle that is 12 inches diameter.
-Using a pastry wheel, sharp knife, or pizza cutter, cut strips of dough-- I cut four strips 2 inches wide and two strips 1 inch wide.
+Using a pastry wheel, sharp knife, or pizza cutter, cut strips of dough—I cut four strips 2 inches wide and two strips 1 inch wide.
 Carefully thread the strips over and under one another, pulling back strips as necessary to weave.
-(See video above!)
 Press the edges of the strips into the bottom pie crust edges to seal.
 Use a small paring knife to trim off excess dough.
-Flute or crimp the edges with a fork, if desired.
+Flute or crimp the edges with a fork.

 - Lightly brush the top of the pie crust with the egg wash.
 Sprinkle the top with coarse sugar, if using.